How to Determine a Puppy’s Age – 7 Vet-Reviewed Methods To Use

 4–6 Months

 A major growth point lies between 4 and 6 months for pups.
-They go from adorable, small puppies to a terror—this is usually the most playful stage.
-By 6 months, your puppy will be close to their adult size.
-They might pack on muscle and weight throughout the next 6 months, but the bulk of the growth will be finished by the end of the sixth month.
+They go from adorable, small puppies to terrors—this is usually the most playful stage.
+By 6 months, your puppy will pack on muscle and weight but they may still be far from being fully developed or grown.
+The timing for this will greatly depend on their breed, as smaller breeds mature much sooner than larger ones do.

 Potty training and basic commands should be coming into full swing.
 Your dog should know their name, simple obedience, and the concept of potty training.
 You can get your pup in for a check-up at their vet for their 6-month appointment.
 This is also a good time to schedule or discuss options to spay or neuter as they come into sexual maturity at this point.

-If you have a larger breed, some vets may suggest waiting on this procedure until they are finished growing.
+If you have a larger breed, your vet may suggest waiting on this procedure until they are finished growing.

 6–9 Months

-Between 6-9 months, you’re dealing with a teenage pup.
+Between 6 and 9 months, you’re dealing with a teenage pup.
 We all know how difficult human children are during this point, so expect nothing less from your dog.
 They might test their boundaries, chew up your belongings, master escaping enclosures, and do lots of other pain-in-the-butt things.
-If you have older dogs, you may see the pup getting put in its place a lot.
+If you have older dogs, you may see the pup getting put in their place a lot.

-It’s a very crucial time for your puppy to learn boundaries.
+It’s a very crucial time for your puppy to learn boundaries and finish obedience training.
 Especially bigger breeds who might not realize just how large they are.

 9–12 Months

 Your puppy is rounding the corner to adulthood.
 They might take a little longer to mature mentally, but their bodies are just about there.
+Extra-large breeds, however, may lag behind a bit and some could take up to 24 months before they have fully finished growing.
 You might notice a huge difference in growing speeds.
 They won’t be noticeably taller unless you’re paying close attention.

-Most pups have finally grown into their feet, so they are less clumsy.
+Most pups have finally grown into their paws, so they are less clumsy.
 But man oh man, are they probably naughty.
-This age group really gives you a run from your money.
+This age group really gives you a run for your money.
 Just when you think you’re recovering from the terrible 6-month terror, they finish out the year strong.

 Don’t worry, professionals say that eight to 18 months is the hardest part of raising a dog.
 You just have to get over that hump.
 Remember to have patience and understanding that your pup is just a growing guy or gal.